SurveyMan/SurveyMan/README_artifact.md

 The wage survey illustrates how we test randomization as part of the survey -- it contains a branch question that routes the user down one of two paths.
 One path is a single block, whose contents can be fully randomized.
 It contains one "branch question," which will route the user to the final thank you "question."
 The other path is a block that contains subblocks for each of the questions.
 This induces a total order on the question.
 The final question is a "branch" question that sends the respondent to the final thank you "question."

+__Difference in observed randomization between running locally and running on AMT__ We seed the random number generator with the assignment id.
+The purpose of this is to ensure that an individual respondent on AMT will see the same order of questions if they navigate away from the HIT and later return to it.

+The local server we have provided does not maintain accounts; as a result, each time the user/tester/AEC member visits a page, a new assignment id is issued.
+The person testing the survey will observe different version of the survey upon refreshing the page.

 #### Evaluation Goal 2 : Reproduce results reported in the paper

 The static and dynamic analyses described in the paper can be reproduced by running the Report program.
 The static analyses print out path information, maximum entropy, and a suggested payment to valid respondents for completion of the entire survey.
 The payment is currently computed from the average path length, an estimated time to answer one question of 10s and the federal minimum wage of $7.25.